 The Comic Books

-- One for the comic books.
-In issue #4, a dispirited Scrooge gives a brief one.
+- In issue #4, a dispirited Scrooge gives a brief one.

-- In the last issue of a cross over with Darkwing Duck, Scrooge and DD discuss why they bring their kids along on their adventures.
+- Scrooge and DD discuss why they bring their kids along on their adventures.
 While DD states that Gosalyn usually sneaks along despite being told otherwise, Scrooge says that the long term benefits (seeing the world, the lessons learned outside a classroom) are one reason.
 The truth is that Scrooge can't stand being away from them for too long, and that he doesn't want to drive them away like he did his immediate family in the past.

-- The remake of the video game has some heartwarming moments scattered throughout it.
-One of them is found in the Himalayas level, when Scrooge rescues Bubba from the ice block he was frozen in.
+- In the Himalayas level, Scrooge rescues Bubba Duck, whom he finds frozen in a block of ice.
 All throughout, Scrooge is talking to the young cave-duck quite fondly, promising to get him back to Duckburg safe and sound.